-A pioneer of soccer analytics, Chris Anderson is a sought-after football industry advisor.
+Chris Anderson is a sought-after football industry advisor and pioneer of soccer analytics.
 A former semi-professional player in his native Germany, Anderson is passionate about using evidence and analysis to acquire, manage, and build and sustain clubs in the context of global competition for talent and success.

-Some of his past projects have involved bespoke acquisition due diligence and advice.
-Others have produced econometric models useful for understanding, predicting, and improving team performance; for others, he has written algorithms for evaluating individual player performance as well as valuing clubs’ player assets.
+Some of his past projects have involved bespoke football club acquisition due diligence and advice.
+Others have produced econometric models and algorithms useful for understanding, predicting, and improving team performance and valuing clubs’ player assets.
 Chris’ work can be used to build more effective teams while maximising the impact of club expenditures.

 Before co-founding Anderson Sally, Chris was a professor at Cornell University in Ithaca, New York, a member of the famous Ivy League consortium of universities and one of the world’s leading research institutions.
 Through his academic research, Anderson has developed a global reputation as an expert on the application of multilevel statistical models to explain how economic and political structures shape citizens’ judgments and voting behaviours.
 This and other work has garnered Chris a variety of scientific awards.